MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

     SELECT * FROM dbo.Customer;
     GO
     ```
+    When users who are restricted from seeing unmasked data query the table, the `FirstName` column will show the first letter of the string with XXXXXXX and none of the last characters.
+The `Phone` column will show xxxx.
+The `Email` column will show the first letter of the email address followed by XXX@XXX.com.

 2. Use the **&#9655; Run** button to run the SQL script, which creates a new table named **Customer** in the **dbo** schema of the data warehouse.